Godsmith/trainfinity3/README.md

   		- Deliver X of each cargo in Y minutes
   	- Missions should give a large chunk of money, or an upgrade point
-- Train does not complain about no platform at destination if target is removed when it is not the active destination
+- Train does not complain about no platform at destination if target is removed when it is not the active destination, and does not resume after station is recreated
 - Show N/A instead of MAX_INT as price of a resource when no industry is producing it
 - Automatically extend platforms when upgrading maximum platform length
 - Make factory produce goods and cities accept goods